ImAClownAndDontComplain/lw1/README.md

     The function asks GLUT to swap the background buffer and frame buffer.
 The next call will render to the current framebuffer and the backgroundbuffer will be rendered.

   3. GLuintVBO;

    VBO is a buffer used to store vertices.
    GLuint is a global variable for storing a pointer to the vertex buffer. (almost all OpenGL objects are accessible through a variable of type GLuint.)

   4.	glutInit(&argc, argv);

   GLUT initialization:
   The first parameter is a pointer to the number of arguments on the command line, and the second is a pointer to an array of arguments.
 The values are taken from the main function of the program: int main(int argc, char **argv).

-  5. Setting window parameters and creating it:
+  5. Setting window parameters and creating the window:

     a)	glutInitDisplayMode(GLUT_DOUBLE | GLUT_RGBA);
     Sets the display mode for the window (such as the color model used, the number of different buffers, etc.).
       •	GLUT_DOUBLE